onecommons/unfurl/README.md

 Unfurl can integrate with the DevOps tools you are already using -- like Terraform, Ansible, and Helm -- allowing you to encapsulate your DevOps processes into reusable building blocks and describe your cloud infrastructure in simple, application-centric terms.

-## Vision
+## Our Vision

-The ultimate goal of Unfurl is enable anyone to clone, fork, and deploy live cloud services as easily as cloning and building code from git -- so we can cooperatively build and run cloud services in the same way we create open source software.
+The ultimate goal of Unfurl is enable anyone to clone, fork, and deploy live cloud services as easily as cloning and building code from git.
+So that we can have:

+* Fully-functional and reproducible archives of web applications.
+* Location independence to decentralized cloud infrastructure.
+* Cooperatively build and run cloud services the same way we build open source software.

 ## How it works